Interstate 85 bridge collapse

-A massive fire collapsed an Interstate 85 (I-85) bridge in Atlanta, Georgia, United States, on the evening of Thursday, March 30, 2017.
+A massive fire collapsed an Interstate 85 (I-85) bridge in Atlanta, Georgia, United States, on the evening of March 30, 2017.
 After the 92 ft section collapsed, I-85 was closed to traffic for 43 days between its split with I-75 and the interchange with State Route 400 (SR 400) — approximately 2 mi.
 Three sections of northbound I-85 and three sections of southbound I-85 were replaced at a cost of $15 million; re-opening of the interstate was on May 12.

 Three individuals were arrested in connection with the fire, although the charges were later dropped.
 An NTSB report determined that the Georgia Department of Transportation contributed to the incident by unsafely storing materials under the bridge.

 Events

 On March 30, 2017, a massive fire collapsed a section of the I-85 freeway viaduct in Atlanta, Georgia, stranding motorists for miles during rush hour traffic.
 The fire under the viaduct was allegedly "maliciously set" by a group of three individuals.
 The area of the collapse was over SR 237 (Piedmont Road) in the Piedmont Heights neighborhood north of Midtown Atlanta.
 Atlanta Mayor Kasim Reed described the situation as a "transportation crisis" and Georgia Governor Nathan Deal declared a state of emergency.